top of page

 FAFSA For First-Generation Families

-Parents did you know?
-These steps can create a personalized college plan that aligns with your academic goals, interests, and financial needs?
+Parents, did you know?
+These steps create a personalized college plan that aligns with your child's academic goals, interests, and financial needs.

-These steps can create a personalized college plan that aligns with your child’s academic goals, interests, and financial needs?
+Can these steps create a personalized college plan that aligns with your child's academic goals, interests, and financial needs?

 Step 1: Understanding Your Child's College Plan

-A personalized college plan encompasses your academic goals, the colleges you are considering, the courses you need to take, and how you will finance your education.
-By having a clear structure, you will be equipped to make well-informed decisions.
+A personalized college plan encompasses your child’s academic goals, colleges they’re considering, courses they need to take, how you will finance their education.
+By having a clear structure, your child will be equipped to make well-informed decisions.

-Let's dive into the key steps to building your plan:
+Let's dive into the key steps to building your child's plan:

 Step 2: Setting Your Child's Academic Goals